 - Consider seeing a therapist.
 "Working with a therapist can be really helpful in identifying what we're feeling and why, and addressing underlying issues that may be causing emotional eating," says Dugas.
 Not sure where to start?
 Mental Health America has gathered dozens of helpful resources, including services and organizations that offer affordable mental health treatment for those without insurance.
 You can also go to Psychology Today's website or mentalhealth.gov to search for local mental health resources by state or zip code.
 If you live with diabetes and are struggling with emotional eating, the American Diabetes Association (ADA) offers its own mental health provider directory that allows you to search based on your location as well.

 - Write down how you feel.
 Remember: The key to understanding and managing emotional eating is identifying the stressors and emotions that trigger your desire to eat.
 And what better way to understand yourself and your feelings than to brain-dump in a journal?
 Whether you want to do it the old-fashioned way with pen and paper or jot down notes in your phone when the mood strikes, try using these prompts to dive deeper into emotional eating:

 While One Drop coaches can support changes in eating habits, they cannot diagnose and/or treat eating disorders or other disordered eating behaviors.
 If you or someone you know is experiencing disordered eating, professional resources are available online from the National Eating Disorders Association (NEDA) or through the NEDA helpline at 800-931-2237.

-This article has been medically reviewed by Dr. Harpreet Nagra, PhD, Licensed Psychologist, and VP of Behavioral Science at One Drop.
+This article has been clinically reviewed by Dr. Harpreet Nagra, PhD, Licensed Psychologist, and VP of behavioral science at One Drop.